-Hosting a holiday soirée in a small space can quickly turn a party planning extravaganza into a stressful project that makes you want to pull the plug all together.
+Hosting a holiday soirée in a small space can quickly turn a party planning extravaganza into a stressful project that makes you want to pull the plug altogether.
 But hosting a party isn’t synonymous with having matching chairs for every guest, or having table settings reminiscent of a winter wonderland.

 Most of the night, everyone will be out of their seats mingling or opening presents anyway.
 And as long as there’s enough good food to go around, guests won’t mind sitting on a folding chair or sofa cushion for a couple of hours.
-Your family and friends won’t be focusing on matching furniture, rather the good company and conversation.
+Your family and friends won’t be focusing on matching furniture, they’ll be enjoying the good company and conversation.
 Ease your worries even further with the seating suggestions below that can be used at a moment’s notice.

 Know that any chair works